microsoft/vcpkg/docs/about/faq.md

 The `vcpkg update` command lists all packages which are out-of-sync with your current portfiles.
 To update a package, follow the instructions in the command.

 ## How do I get more libraries?
 The list of libraries is enumerated from the [`ports\`](https://github.com/Microsoft/vcpkg/blob/master/ports) directory.
-By design, you can add and remove libraries from this directory as you see fit for yourself or your company -- see our [packaging example](../examples/packaging-zipfiles.md).
+By design, you can add and remove libraries from this directory as you see fit for yourself or your company -- see our examples on packaging [zipfiles](../examples/packaging-zipfiles.md) and [GitHub repos](../examples/packaging-github-repos.md).

 We recommend cloning directly from [GitHub](https://github.com/microsoft/vcpkg) and using `git pull` to update the list of portfiles.
 Once you've updated your portfiles, `vcpkg update` will indicate any installed libraries that are now out of date.